mltframework/mlt_web/plugins/ConsumerAvformat.md

 readonly: no
 required: no

-### write_btrt
+### video_track_timescale

 description:
-force or disable writing btrt (3g2)
+set timescale of all video tracks (3g2)
-type: string
+type: integer
 readonly: no
 required: no
+minimum: 0
+default: 0

-### write_tmcd
+### write_btrt

 description:
-force or disable writing tmcd (3g2)
+force or disable writing btrt (3g2)
 type: string
 readonly: no
 required: no